Ranscombe Farm: Flora

+Access

+The reserve straddles the North Downs Way long-distance footpath.
+It is accessible by road via the A228 near Junction 2 of the M2.
+The nearest railway station is Cuxton.

-Ranscombe Farm, in Cuxton in North Kent, is a Plantlife Nature Reserve and working farm.
+Ranscombe Farm is a Plantlife Nature Reserve and working farm in Cuxton, Kent, England.
 Part of the site is included in the Cobham Woods Site of Special Scientific Interest, and the whole farm is within the Kent Downs Area of Outstanding Natural Beauty.

 Ranscombe Farm Reserve works in partnership with five other sites in the local area.
 They are Shorne Woods Country Park, Jeskyns, Cobham Park, Ashenbank Wood and the Cobham Leisure Plots.

 It has been a source for flower collectors for centuries.
 Nationally rare species, Hairy Mallow and Meadow Clary, were both collected from Ranscombe Farm, in 1699 and 1792 respectively.
 Other rarities include Ground Pine and Broad-leaved Cudweed and at least six species of orchid including Fly, Lady ('Fair Maidens of Kent') and Man Orchid.

 The chalk grassland hosts a rich suite of plants including Wild Liquorice and Horseshoe Vetch.

 The arable flora includes Corncockle, Blue Pimpernel, Night-flowering Catchfly, Narrow-fruited Cornsalad (Valerianella dentata) and Dense-flowered Fumitory.